kworkflow/kworkflow/documentation/tutorials/deploy-kernel.rst

 Let's start by setting the expectations around `kw deploy` and describing its current limitations:

-* The target machine must be Debian or Arch Linux family (by family, we are talking about derivative distros).
+* The target machine must be Debian, Fedora or Arch Linux family (by family, we are talking about derivative distros).
 For example, Ubuntu and Mint are derivated from Debian, meaning that kw supports those distros.
 * Right now, kw only supports the GRUB2 bootloader.